-Campaign Closet was created in 2019 by two women committed to closing the gender gap, especially in politics.
-As advocates for equality in government, they spent years recruiting, training, and working to elect women and other underrepresented voices to public office.
-After nearly a decade of combating the myriad challenges that women face in the political sphere, the two decided they could do something about one of them: a candidate’s struggle to prove her worth with what she wears.
+Campaign Closet was created in 2019 by women committed to closing the gender gap, especially in politics.
+As advocates for equality in government, we’ve spent years recruiting, training, and working to elect women and other underrepresented voices to public office.
+After nearly a decade of combating the myriad challenges that women face in the political sphere, we decided to focus our efforts on one of them: a candidate’s struggle to prove her worth with what she wears.

 Politically involved or not, many women understand what it’s like to have a closet full of clothes, yet feel like she has nothing to wear.
 Many of us have known the stress of styling ourselves for a special event, the influence our clothes can have on our self-worth, and the undeserved scrutiny on our image — meanwhile men’s apparel often goes unnoticed.